harlo/harlo.github.io/_posts/2014-04-16-so_im_excited_about_git-annex.markdown

 from subprocess import Popen, PIPE from sys import exit

-signal.signal(signal.SIGINT, terminationHandler)
+# DON'T FORGET TO SET THIS!
 ANNEX_DIR = "/path/to/your/remote/repository"
 API_PORT = 8888
 NUM_PROCESSES = 10

-def terminationHandler(signal, frame):
-	"""
-		this is just so you don't get errors/exception cruft when you ctrl-c the server :)
+# this is just so you don't get errors/exception cruft when you ctrl-c the server :)
-	"""
-	exit(0)
+def terminationHandler(signal, frame): exit(0)
+signal.signal(signal.SIGINT, terminationHandler)

 class Api(tornado.web.Application):
 	def __init__(self):